 Your website layout provides a framework that structures your site in a way that makes sense, is easy to navigate, and lets your content shine.
 But if you spend any time at all online, you’ll have noticed that many websites look similar — due to their layout.

 This isn’t necessarily a bad thing, according to visual designer and art director Antonio Pratas.
 He argues that a handful of recognizable web layouts have become standard because they’re functional, and users automatically understand how they work.

-But just because you’re using a common framework doesn’t mean that your site has to look like everyone else’s.
-In this article, we’ll be looking at seven layouts that are practical, yet versatile enough to adapt to different needs and visual styles.
+In this article, we’ll be looking at seven website layout examples that are practical, yet versatile enough to adapt to different needs and visual styles.

 Most websites are designed using some sort of grid to ensure that things like spacing and alignment are on point.
 Using a grid can most certainly improve your designs, but certain grid arrangements have been overused or are simply too limiting.